Winter isn't a time to just stay indoors and wait for spring. There's a whole wonderland

 And some illnesses are more common when the weather turns colder.
 Respiratory ailments,

-because people stay indoors more and thus are exposed to more airborne germs.
+are prevalent because people stay indoors more and thus are exposed to more airborne

 One way to stay healthy while cooped up inside is to make sure your family washes